aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 ## Put logs to CloudWatch Logs

-The code snippet below creates an AWS IoT Rule that put logs to CloudWatch Logs when it is triggered.
+The code snippet below creates an AWS IoT Rule that puts logs to CloudWatch Logs when it is triggered.

 ```ts